whm2021/FER-KL-L1R/README.md

 Disclaimers
 -----------

-- Datasets are not provided and need to be downloaded by the user and placed in a subfolder ./datasets (AllBooks, NIPSpaper, 20Newsgroup,  Encyclopedia, TasteProfile and MNIST).
+- Real datasets are not provided and need to be downloaded by the user and placed in a subfolder ./datasets (AllBooks, NIPSpaper, 20Newsgroup,  Encyclopedia, TasteProfile and MNIST).
 See file ./datasets/load_dataset.m and paper [3] for further instructions.
+- Synthetic datasets can be obtained by using the script Generate_syn_dataset.m in file ./datasets/.
 - One test experiments can be performed directly.

 -----------------